conan-io/docs/howtos/create_installer_packages.rst

            self.env_info.CC = os.path.join(self.package_folder, "bin", "gcc.exe")

-In the config method we are adding a require to another package, the 7z_installer that will use to unzip the mingw installers (with 7z compression).
+In the config method we are adding a require to another package, the 7z_installer that it will use to unzip the mingw installers (with 7z compression).

 In the build method we are downloading the right MinGW installer and using the helper ``ConfigureEnvironment``.
 This helper will provide us a string with a command to set the environment variables.
 That means that the 7z executable will be in the path, because the 7z_installer dependency declares the “bin” folder in it’s “package_info” method.